Social Security Fund

 Social Security System

-Law No. 4/2010 "Social Security System" came into effect on January 1, 2011.
+Law no. 4/2010 "Social Security System" came into effect on January 1, 2011.
 It is the first layer of the two-tiered social security system operating on the principle of social insurance.
-Its fiscal revenue mainly comes from the fixed contributions of employees, employers and contributors of arbitrary system, the gambling revenue appropriation, 1% of recurrent income of the government’s total budget, employment fee for non-resident workers as well as the revenue from the investments of the Social Security Fund.
+Its fiscal revenue mainly comes from the fixed contributions of employees, employers and contributors of arbitrary system, the gambling revenue appropriation, 1% of recurrent income of the government’s total budget, 3% of the central executive budget balance, employment fee for non-resident workers as well as the revenue from the investments of the Social Security Fund.

 Social Security Pension Payments and Allowances

-According to the current social security system, eligible beneficiaries are legally entitled to old-age pensions, disability allowance, unemployment allowance, sickness allowance, funeral allowance, marriage allowance, birth allowance, disbursement for costs arising from work-related debts and respiratory diseases.
+According to the current social security system, eligible beneficiaries are legally entitled to old-age pension, disability pension, unemployment allowance, sickness allowance, birth allowance, marriage allowance and funeral allowance as well as compensation for occupational respiratory disease.

-In accordance with Executive Order No. 212/2019, the amount of benefits and allowances for the social security system will be increased from 1 January 2020.
-The amounts after increase are as follows:
+In accordance with Executive Order No. 212/2019, the amount of benefits and allowances for the social security system are as follows:

 |Pension payments/ Allowances||Amount (MOP)|